AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

     1. Create a [!DNL .ssh] directory (if it does not already exist).
     1. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.

-1. Update your firewall settings to allow inbound connections from Adobe's IP ranges on port 22. <_**should this go here?
-I also have it later**_>
+1. Update your firewall settings to allow inbound connections from the SFTP server.
+When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

-   Port 22 is the standard port for SFTP connections.

 1. Test the connection by logging in to the server using SFTP. <_**or, "by accessing the server using your SSH keys?**_>